tedneward/Azgaarnoth/Classes/Mystic/Immortal.md

     npc.actions.append("***Restore Vigor (7 psi).*** You touch one creature and choose one of the following: remove any reductions to one of its ability scores, remove one effect that reduces its hit point maximum, or reduce its exhaustion level by one.")

 def psionicweapon(npc):
     npc.defer(lambda npc: npc.bonusactions.append(f"***Psychic Focus: Psionic Weapon.*** Whenever you focus on this discipline, choose one weapon you’re holding or your Unarmed Strike.
-When you attack with it while focused on this discipline, its damage is psychic and magical, rather than its normal damage type{', and you add either your Strength or Dexterity modifier to the damage rolls' if npc.levels('Mystic') >= 6 else ''}.") )
+When you attack with it while focused on this discipline, its damage is psychic and magical, rather than its normal damage type{', and you add either your Strength or Dexterity modifier to the damage rolls' if npc.levels('Mystic') >= 6 else ''}.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.") )

     npc.bonusactions.append("***Ethereal Weapon (1 psi).*** You temporarily transform one weapon you’re holding or your unarmed strike into pure psionic energy.
 The next attack you make with it before the end of your turn ignores the target’s armor, requiring no attack roll.
 Instead, the target makes a Dexterity saving throw against this discipline.
 On a failed save, the target takes the attack’s normal damage and suffers its additional effects.
 On a successful save, the target takes half damage from the attack but suffers no additional effects that would normally be imposed on a hit.")